 DLA Piper recognized as one of the Most Innovative Law Firms in North America by the Financial Times

-DLA Piper was named one of the Most Innovative Law Firms in North America for both the practice and business of law by the Financial Times in the publication’s FT North America Innovative Lawyers 2021 report.
-In addition, the firm was named among the most innovative in three individual categories.
+DLA Piper was named one of the Most Innovative Law Firms in North America by the Financial Times in the publication’s FT North America Innovative Lawyers 2022 report.
+In addition, the firm was recognized for its pioneering work in six individual categories.

-For five years in a row, DLA Piper has been recognized by the Financial Times as one of the top legal innovators in North America.
+For six years in a row, DLA Piper has been recognized by the Financial Times as one of the top legal innovators in North America.